-Within northwest Florida, BMAPs have been adopted for three waterbodies: Bayou Chico (Escambia County), Jackson Blue Spring and Merritt's Mill Pond (Jackson County), and the Upper Wakulla River and Wakulla Springs (with a contribution area in Wakulla, Leon, and Gadsden counties).
+Within northwest Florida, BMAPs have been adopted for three waterbodies: Bayou Chico (Escambia County), Jackson Blue Spring and Merritts Mill Pond (Jackson County), and the Upper Wakulla River and Wakulla Springs (with a contribution area in Wakulla, Leon, and Gadsden counties).
 Additionally, a small portion of Jefferson County within the NWFWMD is within the contribution area for the Wacissa River and Wacissa Spring Group BMAP.

 As none of these BMAPs are within Regional Water Supply Planning Region II, there are no BMAP projects to include in this five-year work plan update.
-Moreover, there are no adopted MFLs in Region II and henceforth no recovery or prevention strategies to report on in this Work Program.